Tips for Finding a Discount Window Replacement

 Another way to save some money on new windows is by looking for discounts.
 Windows are a highly saturated market.
 There are dozens of window manufacturers, and like auto dealerships or clothing stores, windows have to be sold--manufacturers can't afford to have thousands of windows sitting forever on warehouse shelves.
 Many companies specialize in offering wholesale discounts on new windows.
 How can they offer better pricing than a local door and window shop or home improvement store?
 It's because these companies specialize in purchasing overstocked and overbuilt window designs that manufacturers need to get rid of.
 They are good-quality windows, but they are basically clearance items.

-Finding discounted windows, or getting a federal tax credit of up to $1,500, can defer some of the expense of buying new windows.
-Energy efficient windows that qualify for the tax credit can cost more than other window types because of the way they are built.
-But, while purchasing highly efficient windows can be more costly, they also can save you more money on energy costs.
+Finding discounted windows can defray some of the expense of buying new windows, but there are other ways to save money on new windows in the long run.
+While energy-efficient windows can cost more than other window types because of the way they are built, highly-efficient windows can save you more money on energy costs.

 Installing Replacement Windows

 Unless you are a fully tooled craftsman familiar with carpentry and waterproofing requirements, it's best to hire a window contractor to install your new replacement windows.
-Like windows, all window contractors aren't created equal, so it's important to hire a window contractor that you trust--one that is going to be in business for years in case warranty problems arise.
+Improper installation can void manufacturers' warranties.
+Find a window contractor that you trust -- one with a good reputation; one who is going to be in business for years, just in case any warranty problems arise.